 Since the quotient map $\pi$ is a topological submersion, it follows from \cite[Lemma 32]{B} that the edge homomorphism $H^*_G(X)=H^*(X_G) \stackrel{\cong}{\to} H(\text{Tot}\,C^*(\text{Nerve}_\bul \widetilde{\mathcal G}))$ is an isomorphism of algebras.
 The projection $EG\times X \to X$ in the second factor induces a morphism $h : \widetilde{\mathcal G} \to {\mathcal G}$ of groupoids.
 Since $EG$ is contractible, it follows from the spectral sequence argument that $h$ induces an isomorphism $h^* : H(\text{Tot}\,C^*(\text{Nerve}_\bul {\mathcal G})) \stackrel{\cong}{\to} H(\text{Tot}\,C^*(\text{Nerve}_\bul \widetilde{\mathcal G}))$.
 As a consequence, we have the spectral sequence converging to $H^*_G(X)$ in ii).
 The local finiteness of $H^*(G)$ and $H^*(X)$ allows us to conclude that the chain complex $\{ H^*(\text{Nerve}_n \G)\}_n$ with the horizontal differential is nothing but the cobar complex computing the cotorsion functor.
 We have the result. \end{proof}

-As an input datum, our spectral sequence admits the nerve of a diffeological category.
-Thus, it is expected that the machinery widely contributes to the calculation of cohomology algebras for not only topological categories but also for diffeological ones; see Remark \ref{rem:3-2} below.
+As an input datum, our spectral sequence admits the nerve of a category internal to $\mathsf{Diff}$.
+Thus, it is expected that the machinery widely contributes to the calculation of cohomology algebras for not only topological categories but also diffeological ones; see Remark \ref{rem:3-2} below.

-We recall the D-topology functor $D: \mathsf{Diff} \to \mathsf{Top}$ from the category $ \mathsf{Diff}$ of diffeological spaces to that of topological spaces which admits the right adjoint $C$; see Appendix \ref{sect:App}.
+We recall the D-topology functor $D: \mathsf{Diff} \to \mathsf{Top}$ from the category $ \mathsf{Diff}$ of diffeological spaces to that of topological spaces that admits the right adjoint $C$; see Appendix \ref{sect:App}.
 Let ${\mathcal V}_D$ be the class consisting of diffeological spaces $M$ for each of which the identity map $id : M \to CDM$ is a weak equivalence in $\mathsf{Diff}$.
 Especially, the result \cite[Theorem 11.2]{Kihara} implies that a $C^\infty$-manifold in the sense of \cite[Section 27]{K-M} and hence each component of the nerve of a Lie groupoid $\G$ is in ${\mathcal V}_D$.
-In particular, paracompact manifolds modeled on Hilbert spaces and the space of smooth maps between finite dimensional manifolds are also in ${\mathcal V}_D$; see \cite[Chapter 11.4]{Kihara} for more details.
+In particular, paracompact manifolds modeled on Hilbert spaces and the space of smooth maps between finite-dimensional manifolds are also in ${\mathcal V}_D$; see \cite[Chapter 11.4]{Kihara} for more details.

-\begin{rem} For a diffeological space $X$, let $S_n^D(X)$ be the set of smooth maps to $X$ from the standard $n$-simplex $\Delta^n_{st}$ endowed with the diffeology in the sense of Kihara \cite[1.2]{Kihara_19}.
-Thus, the cosimplicial set structure on $\Delta^n_{st}$ gives a simplicial set $S_\bullet^D(X):=\{S_n^D(X)\}$.
+\begin{rem} Given a diffeological space $X$, let $S_n^D(X)$ be the set of smooth maps to $X$ from the standard $n$-simplex $\Delta^n_{st}$ endowed with the diffeology in the sense of Kihara \cite[1.2]{Kihara_19}.
+Then, the cosimplicial set structure on $\Delta^n_{st}$ gives a simplicial set $S_\bullet^D(X):=\{S_n^D(X)\}$.